cwiggo/nebule/index.md

 ### Other Interests

+* Podcasts - I'm a massive fan of comedy and movies.
+Joe Rogans podcast is incredbile.
+I'm quite fond of Review Avenues weekly Film and TV show podcast too.
+You can see their show on [SPOTIFY HERE](https://open.spotify.com/show/4aeIPLI2P3aN5GHV6QMJfx?si=bv3NAny9TpGsOgpetbMGLw)
 * Hiking - As I used to live in the lake district I gained a real taste for adventure, hiking up a fell or around a lake every weekend in the lake district is a perfect weekend out for me.
 * Music Production - Mixing and mastering.
 So if you have a song or album to record and release then I'm your guy.
 * Drum Lessons - I do offer drum lessons, from begineers to intermediate levels.
 I have 15 years experience and I am self taught.